putuoka/c4it-blog/content/posts/2020/047-code-coverage-vs-2019/article.md

 ![Code coverage highlighting in source files](./code-coverage-highlighting.png "Code coverage details")

 This will help you speed up your development and find out possible bugs and flaws earlier.

+_This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_

+## Update 2022-12-16

+Coverlet.MsBuild has some known bugs. **You should use Coverlet.Collector instead of Coverlet.MsBuild**, as stated [here](https://github.com/coverlet-coverage/coverlet/issues/859).

+This means that you have to install another NuGet package, running `dotnet add package coverlet.collector`, and remove *coverlet.msbuild*.

+Then you must head back to  _Tools > Options_ and change the _Integration Type_ back from _MSBuild_ to _Collector_.

 ## Wrapping up